Early data promising for AstraZeneca cancer drug combination

 AstraZeneca already presented data on a handful of patients at the American Society of Clinical Oncology earlier this year.
 The new results build on that by providing more safety data and showing some evidence of clinical activity in sick patients who have failed to respond to other drugs.

-MEDI4736 is part of a class of drugs known as anti-PD-L1 therapies, which work by blocking a tumor’s ability to evade the immune system’s defenses.
+MEDI4736 is part of a class of drugs known as anti-PD-L1 therapies, which work by blocking a tumour’s ability to evade the immune system’s defences.
 Tremelimumab is a so-called anti-CTLA4 drug that unlocks a different brake on the immune system.

 The two-pronged approach is designed to expose cancer cells as fully as possible to the killing power of the body’s own immune system.
 But boosting the immune system can cause damaging side effects, including colitis, a serious inflammation of the colon, as well as liver and thyroid problems.